What is Ads.txt?

 For more information and explanation about what this is and why it is important, please see this blog post.

 If you are already running MCP, please check and make sure it is the most recent version.
-If there is an error message in your Wordpress admin please see the section in this article that will walk you through correcting that.

 If you're not running Wordpress, you can download your site's specific ads.txt in your Dashboard under Settings > Ad Set Up and you should see a button that says Download Ads.txt.